elestilo/el./WP-CLI-commands.md

 - `images.0.alt`
 - `images.0.position`

-<div id="list-product-attributes-fields">Attributes is an array in which element can be accessed by specifying its index:</div>
+<a name="list-product-attributes-fields"></a>Attributes is an array in which element can be accessed by specifying its index:

 - `attributes`
 - `attributes.size`